0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/Pwn/0overflow.md

 We see it's indeed possible and therefore we must find the exact point at where we can overflow the stack and overwrite to the pointer.
 For that, we can use a cyclic pattern using `pwntools`:

-With `pwn.cyclic_gen().get()` we can create a "de Brujin sequence" to easily find the offset.
+With `pwn.cyclic_gen().get()` we can create a [De Brujin sequence](https://en.wikipedia.org/wiki/De_Bruijn_sequence) to easily find the offset.
 If we copy/paste the pattern into the running program and check where is the EIP pointing at, we can get back to the python terminal and put the address into a find method to discover how long is the offset.
 For this instance, see the image below:

 ![3](../images/0overflow_3.png)